 How Long Should You Spend At Taman Negara National Park?

 How long you should spend in Taman Negara national park Malaysia depends on where you’re coming from and what you plan to do.
-The national park Taman Negara spreads to over 4,000 square kilometers so it’s wise to plan your journey in advance.
+The national park Taman Negara spreads to over 4,000 square kilometres so it’s wise to plan your journey in advance.

 If you’re traveling from Kuala Lumpur then it’s possible to do a day trip and partake in the main attractions like meeting with the Orang Asli (indigenous tribes), rapid shooting and walking on the Canopy Walkway.

-For exploring the Taman Negara rainforest further, it’s worth spending one or two nights.
-This way you can take your time hiking and seeing the jungle at night, in all its glory.
+For exploring the Taman Negara rainforest further, it’s worth spending a couple of nights.
+This way you can take your time hiking and seeing the jungle at night in all its glory.Offering popular women’s necklaces such as pendants, chokers and chain necklace.
+Shop for jewelry in a variety of metals and gemstones to suit any occasion

 Taman Negara Map